torahbits42/tanakh-talmud-dataset/README.md

 * References: The "links" provided by Sefaria in their publicly available data dumps.

 If you have questions/suggestions, please open Issues or Pull Requests.
+If you'd like to see the same data in a different flatfile format, let me know... though you should also check out what Sefaria provides, because they might have what you're looking for.